phil-hanley/fulfillment-productivity-analysis/README.md

 ```

 This subtracts the **Time Started (AI)** from the time on the last **Orderline Picked (AL),** giving us the total time from the moment the coworker went into the pick task until the last product on the pick task was scanned.

+## Key Takeaways & Demonstrated Performance Management

+We can see in the scatter plot that CW005 is an outlier when comparing **Time Spent Picking vs. Orderlines Picked**.
+While this coworker completed a similar number of orderlines as their peers, they recorded substantially more time spent picking.
+For our team, this has a negative impact on one of our major KPIs, which is **Orderlines per Hour**.

+After noticing this, I took a conversation with this coworker to see what was causing this difference.
+This coworker informed me that they often select several pick tasks at a time and then proceed to complete each task one by one.
+For example, if 10 picking tasks were selected at 9:00 AM, the first might be completed at 9:10 AM while the final task might not be completed until 11:00 AM.
+Because picking time is calculated from when each task is initially selected, the final task would appear in the data as having taken approximately two hours to complete.

+I was able to use the data to explain to the coworker how this workflow was affecting their measured productivity and our Orderlines per Hour KPI.
+The coworker understood the impact and agreed to select and complete one designated picking task at a time going forward.

+## Skills Demonstrated

+- Intermediate Excel formulas and functions (`COUNTIFS`, `MAXIFS`, `IF`, `AND`)
+- PivotTables and charts for data visualization and analysis
+- Data cleaning and transformation
+- Helper columns and conditional logic
+- Productivity and operational performance analysis
+- KPI development and performance measurement
+- Identification and assessment of operational outliers
+- Translating raw operational data into actionable insights